 - To focus students’ attention on critical material,

 - To provide a preview of the content that is to come, or

 - To review content they already should know about a topic.

 What students will need

-The following workflow is meant as guidance for how you can facilitate a Background Knowledge Probe learning activity within a classroom with a physical distancing layout.
+The following workflow is meant as guidance for how you can facilitate a Background Knowledge Probe learning activity within a classroom.